brendajanuario/pipeline-bigdata-pyspark/README.md

 - Ingestion of streaming weblog data.
 - Ingestion and creation of random data used in this project.

 #### Daily ingestion of customer, companies and products data:

 This pipeline is intended to keep customer, company and product data up to date.
-This data is written directly to the data warehouse (system -> data warehouse).
+This data is written directly to the data lakehouse (system -> data lakehouse).
 To avoid the loss of this data in case of an incident, every time an insertion is made in this base, a backup of this data is also updated within the datalake, in the transactional-backup folder.
 Here, the `products` table has a dependency on `companies`.
 If the pipeline tries to ingest data on a table that has been deleted, it will recreate it with the data from the backup in the datalake.